-Scotgold listed on the ASX in 2008, having been founded in 2007.The Company’s shares were admitted to trading on the AIM market in 2010.
+Scotgold was founded in 2007 and the Company’s shares were admitted to trading on the AIM market in 2010.

 The Company is primarily focused on the development of its high grade Cononish Gold and Silver Project in the Scottish highlands, together with the exploration of highly prospective tenements in the Grampian region of Scotland (the Grampian Gold Project).